chaturasan/Data-Sync-Scheduler/READMe.md

         }
         ```

+## Next Steps
+- Add cron support
+- Ability to update the job
+- Ability to bulk delete the jobs
 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.